kpeltzer/ring-gate/readme.md

 # Ring Gate Sensor Monitor

-This repository a long-running script for monitoring a Ring contact sensor.
+This repository is a simple long-running script for monitoring a Ring contact sensor.
 It is designed to alert users via webhook when the sensor (for me, an outdoor gate sensor) remains open for longer than a specified time frame.

 ## Installation